gabrielsarriavillada/qa-test/readme.md

 The result of the last run tests is available in a report generated in **test-report/report.html**.
 I have used `protractor-beautiful-reporter` to do that.
 This directory (and node_modules) have been included in **.gitignore**, so it is not available in the repository.
-On the other hand, I have added a *test-report-sample** with one of the reports generated once tests are run with `protractor conf.js`.
+On the other hand, I have added a **test-report-sample** with one of the reports generated once tests are run with `protractor conf.js`, so you can check how it looks.